-When voltage is applied across the coil leads a current is produced in the coil windings which generates a magnetic field.
-The magnetic field attracts the plunger and causes it to move toward the center of the coil or magnetic stop, compressing the plunger return spring as it travels.
-The plunger assembly continues to move until the stem shuts off the pilot orifice in the seat screw.
+When voltage is removed from the coil leads, the magnetic field collapses.
+Gravity pulls both the plunger and stem down until the stem point seals off the pilot orifice.
 Fluid flow from the valve's inlet side through the bleed orifice in the piston charges the cavity above the piston to a pressure equal to the valve's inlet pressure.
-Since downstream pressure is acting against the center portion of the bottom of the piston, the pressure forces acting on the piston are unbalanced and act to push the piston to the closed position ( gravity assists in the closing ).
+Since downstream pressure is acting against the center portion of the bottom of the piston, the pressure forces acting on the piston are unbalanced and act to push the piston to the closed position (gravity and, with some valves, a piston spring assists in the closing).